-- Outreach and presentations provided to organizations (such as community health centers, neighborhood groups, women and infant organizations, child care or day care centers, healthy head start organizations, hospitals, schools, etc.) and high risk neighborhoods.
+Outreach and presentations provided to organizations (such as community health centers, neighborhood groups, women and infant organizations, child care or day care centers, healthy head start organizations, hospitals, schools, etc.) and high risk neighborhoods.

 PLEASE NOTE THAT, DUE TO COVID-19, ALL MODERATE RISK DELEADING AND LEAD-SAFE RENOVATOR TRAININGS ARE CANCELLED UNTIL FURTHER NOTICE.
-We are working on a plan to begin offering these courses again in Fall 2020.
 Stay tuned!

 Health in All Policies + Lead Poisoning Prevention

 With funding from the National Association of City and County Health Officials (NACCHO), BCLPPP is using a Health in All Policies approach to identify ways to better address lead poisoning in Boston.
-Here are notes from their planning meeting and first stakeholder meeting, held in February.
-For more information on our virtual second and third meetings, coming up on October 8 and November 5, please email firstname.lastname@example.org.
+Here is the final report from the project, as well as notes from the project's:

 If you have any questions about lead, you can contact the Environmental Health Office at (617)534-5965 or email us at firstname.lastname@example.org..